|

 Where

 seen?
-These fierce burrowing snails are commonly seen on
+With spherical or oval shells and a huge body, these fierce burrowing snails are commonly seen on our sandy shores.

 these snails leave on the surface as they quietly burrow just beneath